panzerdp/dmitripavlutin.com/content/posts/071-import-twice/index.md

 <hr />

-*If this module has already been evaluated successfully, return undefined; [...].
-Otherwise, transitively evaluate all module dependencies of this module and then evaluate this module.*
+If this module *has already been evaluated* successfully, return `undefined`; [...].
+Otherwise, transitively evaluate all module dependencies of this module and then evaluate this module.

 <hr />